rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
-  The following qeury examples are based on the nodes and relationship in the diagram:
+  The following query examples are based on the nodes and relationship in the diagram:
   <br>

   ![API Image](/images/simple_match.png)<br>&nbsp;